PART 1 POTTSTOWN TREE ORDINANCE

 The Borough of Pottstown shall have control and regulatory authority of all street trees, shrubs, and other plantings now or hereafter in any street, park, public right-of-way or easement, or other public place within the Borough limits.

-No person shall cut, trim, mutilate, injure or destroy any tree without first having obtained permission to do so from the Director of Public Works in the case of trees standing on Borough rights-of-way or easements.
-However, nothing in this Section shall be construed to prohibit the trimming or cutting by the Borough of trees or parts thereof on or extending over any street or other rights-of-way belonging to the Borough when such trimming or cutting is necessary to prevent interference with any Borough-owned utility, or to remove any dangerous condition, or for any other Borough purpose.
+No person shall cut, trim, mutilate, injure or destroy any tree, including, but not limited to, the roots, located on Borough rights-of-way or easements without first having obtained a street tree permit from the Director of Public Works; provided, however, that nothing in this section shall be construed to prohibit the trimming or cutting by the Borough of trees or parts thereof which extend over any street or other rights-of-way belonging to the Borough when such trimming or cutting is necessary to prevent interference with any Borough-owned utility, or to remove any dangerous condition, or for any other Borough purpose, or the trimming of any aspect of the tree excluding the roots which equates to less than 25% of the tree.
+Under no circumstance shall street tree roots be cut without inspection and approval by the Borough and, at the Borough's discretion, inspection and approval by a certified arborist.

 [Ord.
 2080, 11/8/2010, § 3]